mcosovic/JuliaGrid.jl/docs/src/manual/acOptimalPowerFlow.md

 ---

 ##### Active and Reactive Power Flow
-Similarly, we can compute the active and reactive power flow at both the "from" and "to" bus ends of the specific branch by utilizing the provided functions below:
+Similarly, we can compute the active and reactive power flow at both the from-bus and to-bus ends of the specific branch by utilizing the provided functions below:
 ```@repl ACOptimalPowerFlowPower
 active, reactive = fromPower(system, analysis; label = "Branch 2")
 active, reactive = toPower(system, analysis; label = "Branch 2")